Attribute Comparison Metric

 • Contained in

-In the example below, the user has selected 'Length' for the first attribute, 'Width' for the second attribute, and 'Equal to' for the operator.
+In the example screenshot above, 'Length' is first attribute, 'Width' is the second attribute, and 'Equal to' is the operator.
 If the value for the first attribute is equal to the value for the second attribute, then the returned score will be '100' (true).
 If the value for the first attribute is not equal to the value of the second attribute, then the returned score will be '0' (false), and will be accompanied with a message, as displayed in the 'Error Message' text field.

-The 'Edit messages' window appears.
-Note that the 'Message' text field is editable.
-Descriptive text below the text field describes in detail how the placeholders included in the error message work in order to create an error message.
-Although the default error message (or something similar) is suggested, users are able to edit the error message, depending on their individual needs.
+The 'Edit messages' window displays and the 'Message' text field is editable.
+Descriptive text below the text field describes in detail how the placeholders included in the error message work to create an error message.
+Although a default error message is suggested, users can edit the error message for the individual need.

-Note: Although the error message can be edited by the user, the placeholders themselves (attribute_id and attribute_value) cannot be edited.
-If the placeholders are edited, the user will receive a validation error message when attempting to save the edited message.
-When the metric is run, placeholders are replaced by the 'real values,' e.g., 'attribute_id' would be replaced with the name of the attribute that the metric is evaluating.
+Note: Although the error message can be edited by the user, editing the 'attribute_id' and 'attribute_value' placeholders results in a validation error message when attempting to save the edited message.
+When the metric is run, placeholders are replaced by the 'real values,' e.g., 'attribute_id' would be replaced with the ID of the attribute that the metric is evaluating.

-1. Select the 'Translations' flipper and click the green plus sign located next to 'Add translation.'
+1. Open the 'Translations' section and click the 'Add translation' button ().

-1. Once a language is selected, edit the message to reflect the language specified for translation.
+2. In the Message parameter, edit the text to reflect the language specified for translation.

-1. Click the green plus sign to add another translation or 'OK' to close the 'Edit messages' window.
+3. Click the 'Add translation' button () to add another translation or click 'OK' to close the window.

-2. Click 'Save' to close the Edit Metric Configuration wizard.
+4. Click 'Save' to close the Edit Metric Configuration wizard and save the metric.

-Note: Translation error messages are displayed by using locales; they are not context-dependant.
-For more information about locales, refer to the Localization topic in the Administrative Portal documentation here.
-For more information about localized messages, refer to the Localized Messages for JavaScript Business Rules topic in the Business Actions documentation here.
+Note: Translation error messages are displayed by using locales; they are not context-dependent.
+For more information about locales, refer to the topic Localization in the Administration Portal documentation.
+For more information about localized messages, refer to the topic Localized Messages for JavaScript Business Rules in the Business Rules documentation.

 Once the metric is added to a sufficiency and the sufficiency is run, the results are displayed in the sufficiency panel within the Web UI.
 In the example below, the Attribute Comparison Metric (for this example, titled 'AttMetComp') has been added to the sufficiency 'Product Measurement Requirements,' and returned a score of '0' because the attribute 'Length' value (9 in) is not equal to the attribute "Width' value (8 in), as detailed in the returned message.